tonishka/tp/docs/UserGuide.md

 #### 3.1.3 Deleting a field: `del <FIELDS>`
 On the Contact Details Page, delete any specific contact information of the person by specifying the field (and label) you want to delete.
 Command words for the fields that can be deleted are given in the [5.
 Contact Fields Summary](#5-contact-fields-summary) section.

-`<FIELD>` refers to the contact field you wish to delete, as indicated by its command word.
+- `<FIELD>` refers to the contact field you wish to delete, as indicated by its command word.
-Without a `<LABEL>`, the command will delete all information stored in `<FIELD>`.
+- Without a `<LABEL>`, the command will delete all information stored in `<FIELD>`.

 Format: `del <FIELD 1> [<LABEL 1>] [<FIELD 2> <LABEL 2>...]`

 Examples:

-`del ph/ personal` -    Deletes the personal phone number of the contact.
+1. `del ph/ personal` -    Deletes the personal phone number of the contact.

-`del a/` -         Deletes **all** addresses of the contact.
+2. `del a/` -         Deletes **all** addresses of the contact.

-`del e/ Official` -   Deletes the 'Official' email of the contact.
+3. `del e/ Official` -   Deletes the 'Official' email of the contact.

-`del pr/ her` -   Deletes the 'her' pronoun of the contact.
+4. `del pr/ her` -   Deletes the 'her' pronoun of the contact.

+5. `del ph/ t/` - Deletes all phone numbers **and** all tags of the contact.

 <br>